wizecore/graylog2-plugin-output-syslog/README.md

 ## How to use

-  * Download graylog-output-syslog-<VVERSION>.jar from releases and put inside /graylog-server/plugins folder
+  * Download graylog-output-syslog-<VERSION>.jar from releases and put inside /graylog-server/plugins folder
   * Restart Graylog server
   * Create a new output globally or attached to a stream.